ffeusthuber/TimeTrackingSystem/readme.md

 ⚠️ The software is currently being developed.
 New features, enhancements, and bug fixes are continually being added.⚠️

 This project is a web application built with Spring, aimed at providing a comprehensive time-tracking solution for employees.
-The main goal of the project was to practice several key software development principles and techniques, including:
+The main goal of the project is to practice several key software development principles and techniques, including:

 - **Test-Driven Development (TDD)**: Guiding design by writing tests first before implementing functionality.
 - **Object-Oriented Programming (OOP)**: Applying OOP principles for a modular and reusable codebase.